jonlpersson/ed-latimore/site/_posts/2020-01-16-6-signs-youre-definitely-addicted-to-porn.md

 * Loved ones don’t stage porn interventions.
 * There are no pornography rehabilitation centers.

-Only recently has there been a movement to even recognize that guys are getting addicted to porn.
+Only recently has a movement to recognize that guys are getting addicted to porn.
 Proponents of the porn industry or guys who have yet to suffer from some of the debilitating side effects of compulsive pornography use say that porn addiction isn’t real, but we know better.

 Maybe you're wondering if you're addicted to porn.
 Or perhaps you know someone, and you're wondering if they're a casual watcher or a hardcore user.